Here’s a list of our 8 favorite Utah State Parks: Things to see, do and photograph.

 This location was difficult to photograph.
 The edge of the canyon blocked the view of the river with no way to get a better perspective.
 We had been to Horseshoe Bend a few weeks prior to this and expected the view into the canyon to allow us to photograph the full river as it flowed around the bends of the goosenecks.
 There is no way to get the same result here.

 PHOTO TIP: Capture the sense of a place.
 Goosenecks is not Horseshoe Bend and should not be photographed the same way.
 The beauty of Goosenecks State Park is the vast landscape with views stretching to the horizon and deep canyons with the river meandering back and forth for miles.
 Find the thing that best represents the location and focus on creating that image.

-The towering red rock spire formations at Kodachrome Basin State Park are wonderful subjects to photograph against blue skies.
-It’s easy to see how the National Geographic Society came up with the name.
+The towering red rock spire formations at this park are wonderful subjects to photograph against blue skies.
+After visiting Kodachrome Basin State Park it’s easy to see how the National Geographic Society came up with the name.

 If you have time, visit nearby Grosvenor Arch about 10 miles southeast of the park.
 It is one of the more impressive double arches in the state.
 But you travel along a dirt road to the arch which means it takes more time to travel those 10 miles.

 Utah Lake is the largest freshwater lake in the state.
 It is located adjacent to Provo City and 38 miles south of Salt Lake City.

 The lake is a wonderful location to photograph birds, reflections and sunsets.

-We knew the lake produced interesting ice chunks and formations during the winter and made a point to visit during this time.
+PHOTO TIP: We knew the lake produced interesting ice chunks and formations during the winter and made a point to visit during this time.
 The sunset glow on the sheets of ice made a wonderful photo.